Altinn/altinn-studio-docs/content/teknologi/altinnstudio/architecture/capabilities/_index.md

 ---
 title: Architecture Capabilities
 linktitle: Capabilities
-description: The Architecture Capabilities are the logical building blocks of the solutions.
+description: Architecture Capabilities are the logical building blocks of the solutions.
 They have been grouped into Development & Operations (DevOps) Capabilities and Runtime (Execution) Capabilities.
 tags: [architecture]
 weight: 8
 ---